emberjs/rfcs/text/0821-public-types.md

 }
 ```

 It is the default import from a new module, `@ember/owner`.
-With it come two other new types: `TypeOptions` and `Factory`.
+With it come two other new types: `RegisterOptions` and `Factory`.

 #### `RegisterOptions`